Spare change is another satirical take by RADE, this time on the housing crises in Dublin and it packs as strong a punch as ever!

-Once again the cast is made up from the current RADE participants who deliver sterling performances all round.
+Once again the cast is made up of the current RADE participants who deliver sterling performances all around.

-Please join us with the first screening of the Film.
+Please join us for the Second Cinema screening of the Film.

 Read more below

 Book your seat as soon as possible!

 ‘Spare Change’ was developed from the true-life tales of the RADE participants and their first-hand accounts of the current housing crisis.
 The goal was to capture their experiences and shape them into an engaging narrative.
 Working on this film with the truly committed RADE staff and talented participants has been an exciting journey – not without its challenges – but ultimately hugely rewarding.
 Working with the participants to bring out their experiences and focus on the issues that really affected them, then developing a script which would encompass these issues was an inspiring and humbling experience.
 Improvised workshops based on the script brought humor and jokes funnier than anything I could ever write.
 And finally shooting the film and seeing the dedication and passion of everyone involved, many of them stepping well outside their comfort zone, proved to be one of the most creatively satisfying experiences I’ve ever been involved with.
 Rodney Lee, Director.